 When choosing your own CAD / design / visualisation machine consider the following broad pointers for specifications.

-- i5/i7 class or AMD Ryzen cpu
+- i5/i7 class or AMD Ryzen cpu or higher

-- SSD – solid state hard drive; doesn’t necessarily need to be huge if you store data on an external drive.
+- SSD – solid state hard drive; it doesn’t necessarily need to be huge if you store data on an external drive.

 - Warranty – check this is not just a basic return to supplier option which would mean you are without a machine for weeks.